 One of the most significant holidays on the Jewish calendar is Passover, which commemorates the liberation of the Israelites from slavery in Egypt.
 Our synagogue hosts a variety of Passover events and services including a Yizkor service.
 Before the holiday begins, we celebrate it with “Matzah and Macaroons,” where we give out chocolate covered Matzah and delicious homemade macaroons to all of our families.

-During Hanukkah we celebrate the miracle of the oil that burned for eight days in the second Temple.
-We enjoy celebrations for all ages including a Community Menorah Lighting with hot chocolate, jelly donuts, songs and games, a Hanukkah Happening for the kids, and a Vodka & Latke night out for the adults.
+During Chanukah, we celebrate the miracle of the oil that burned for eight days in the second Temple.
+We enjoy celebrations for all ages including a Community Menorah Lighting with hot chocolate, jelly donuts, songs and games, a Chanukah Happening for the kids, and a Vodka & Latke night out for the adults.

 We also observe the holiday of Sukkot, which commemorates the Jewish people’s journey through the wilderness after leaving Egypt.
 During Sukkot, we build and decorate a sukkah, a temporary structure that represents the makeshift dwellings used by the Israelites during their travels.
 Our Early Childhood students decorate the Sukkah, our Religious School students enjoy Pizza in the Hut, and our Men’s Club has a wonderful evening at Scotch and Steak in the Sukkah!